 When requesting and assessing quotes, entities are still required to assess and achieve value for money.
 A service provider may not charge more than the Panel rates set out in Schedule 3 of the head agreement.
-DS4P provides access to service providers' Panel rates to ensure compliance.
-If a service provider proposes a higher rate, the entity should reject the rate and notify Finance via email: PeoplePanelContract@finance.gov.au or phone: (02) 6215 3080.
+If a service provider proposes a higher rate, the entity should reject the rate and notify Finance via email:

+PeoplePanelContract@finance.gov.au or phone: (02) 6215 3080.